Take Charge of Your Heart Health with Exercise

 The most significant barrier to exercise is not what to do, but finding the motivation to do it.
 Experts recommend setting short- and long-term goals, or having a very specific plan in place.
 What else can you do to keep up your routine?

-Find a "personal trainer” to stay motivated.
-Sometimes this can be a personal trainer at your health club, but use what you have available – Bott-Kitslaar’s "personal trainers” are her dogs, who don’t let her sit down after work without their daily walk.
-"Find someone or something in your life – your dog, your child, your husband or mother – to motivate you to take care of yourself,” she says.
+Find a “personal trainer” to stay motivated.
+Sometimes this can be a personal trainer at your health club, but use what you have available – Bott-Kitslaar’s “personal trainers” are her dogs, who don’t let her sit down after work without their daily walk.
+“Find someone or something in your life – your dog, your child, your husband or mother – to motivate you to take care of yourself,” she says.
+With smartphones at our disposal, there are also a number of online personal training apps, or personalized fitness videos that offer guides from the pros.